Table of Contents

 2. Know the Anatomy of Your Dog’s Paws

-Some parts of dog's feet are more sensitive or prone to injury, so it's necessary to keep in mind what you can and cannot do.
+Some parts of a dog's feet are more sensitive or prone to injury, so it's necessary to keep in mind what you can and cannot do.

 Here's a brief rundown of the four most important parts of the canine paw:

-- Dew claws – These are smaller claws farther up on the dog’s leg.
+These are smaller claws farther up on the dog’s leg.
 They do not touch the floor.
-According to some experts, dogs have these because they are a throwback to ancient canine species.
+Dogs have these because they are a throwback to ancient canine species.

-- The quick – If you are a nail biter, you already know what this is.
+If you are a nail-biter, you already know what this is.
 You also know that if you cut the nail into the quick, it's painful and it bleeds.

-- The nail – This is the dead tissue that you want to cut off.
+This is the dead tissue that you want to cut off.
 When you look at the underside of a dog’s nail, the dead part of the nail will have a lighter color.
 Where the quick starts, it will get darker.

 The pads of the dog's foot are the soft fleshy part on the bottom of your dog’s feet.
-They are usually dark color, but not always.
+They are usually dark-colored, but not always.